astropy/astropy/docs/modeling/compound-models.rst

   distinction is either irrelevant or clear from context.
 But a distinction will be made where necessary.

-- A *compound model* can be created by combining two or more existing models-- be they model *instances* or *classes*, and can be models that come with Astropy, :doc:`user defined models <new>`, or other compound models--using Python expressions consisting of one or more of the supported binary operators.
+- A *compound model* can be created by combining two or more existing models, and can be models that come with
+  Astropy, :doc:`user defined models <new>`, or other compound models--using Python expressions consisting of one or more of the supported binary operators.